 “PLEASE HELP ME SOMEONE FOR THE LOVE OF GOD!”

 “Excuse me.”
 The Doctor said as he ran out to meet the monster. ” I’d like to have a word with you.
-You see me and my friends, we came here for a little holiday you see, just the three of us, but its quite what we were expecting.
+You see me and my friends, we came here for a little holiday, just the three of us, but it’s not quite what we were expecting.
 Too many tourists, too many Demon Scarecrow’s, too many Eldritch abominations.
 I was wondering can you recommend any other nice little, quite rural areas?”

 The Scarecrow turned and hissed at the Doctor.
 “I’m sorry, I didn’t quite get the name of that place.”
 The Doctor said mockingly.

 The Scarecrow jumped off of its bike and grabbed the Doctor by his lapels, hissing and roaring.

 “Ah yes I know the place, lovely during this time of year”.
 The Doctor said flippantly before activating his gadget.
 The Scarecrow bent backwards in pain and staggered about for a few seconds, before reaching out and grabbing the Doctor by the throat with both hands.